guereslib/Reproducible-Research-Things/Step1Documentation.md

 ### Documentation

 ---
-Documention is the idea of documenting your procedures are for your experiment so that an outsider could understand the workings of your lab.
+Documentation is the idea of documenting your procedures for your experiment so that an outsider could understand the workings of your lab.
 ---
 This can include where your results and working data are saved.
 Copy your lab notebook if you have one onto a digital format and save it to a safe place (such as research storage).